andycroll/andycroll.com/_posts/2014/2014-04-13-the-new-homes-of-five-simple-steps-books.markdown

   alt: 'Five Simple Steps texture'
 ---

 With the [aquisition of Mark Boulton Design by Monotype](http://markboulton.co.uk/journal/mbd-and-monotype), its publishing operation, Five Simple Steps, shut down and returned all the book rights to their respective authors.
-And then it was run for a little longer, by [Craig](http://craiglockwood.co.uk) & [Amy](https://twitter.com/AmieNLockwood), but then... sadly no more.
+And then it was run for a little longer, by [Craig](http://craiglockwood.co.uk) & [Amy](https://twitter.com/AmieNLockwood), but then… sadly no more.

 So should you want to buy these fonts of knowledge where should you go?